sargunv/git-credentials/README.md

 # git-credentials

-Library to access the git credential API by wrapping the `git credential` command.
+Library to interact with the git credential API by wrapping the `git credential` command.

 One common use case is to automagically extract the user's saved GitHub token to